The American Rescue Plan Act & Ohio Townships

 The OTA has prepared a funding overview and steps to take to receive ARPA funds.

-Please note that three townships (Colerain/Hamilton Co., Green/Hamilton Co., and West Chester/Butler Co.) were included on an earlier released list of metropolitan cities with populations +50K.
+Please note that three townships (Colerain/Hamilton Co., Green/Hamilton Co., and West Chester/Butler Co.) were included on an earlier released list of metropolitan cities with populations of +50K.

 A packet of information regarding registration was mailed to all townships.